willfurnass/sheffield_hpc/hpc/scheduler/sge.rst

 -l hostname=           Target a node by name.
 Not recommended for normal use.

 -l arch=               Target a processor architecture.
-Options on Iceberg include
+This is irrelevant on
-                       `intel-e5-2650v2` and `intel-x5650`
+                       ShARC as all processors are the same model.
+Options on Iceberg include `intel-e5-2650v2` and `intel-x5650`.

 -N                     Job name, used to name output files and in the queue list.